Bashton-Lab/EnzymeSifter/tutorial.md

 ### Between the stages — structure prediction

 The file extension (`.pdb`) and the presence of SEQRES records matter to Stage 2.
 After submitting our 122 sequences to AlphaFold server, the jobs were named as the headers of the sequences but with a (-) instead of the (.) in the headers.
 Gene numbers were also removed from the job name as no duplicates remained in the filtered dataset.
-PDBs are available at
+Predicted structures in PDB format are available in pdbs.tar.gz within the Zenodo deposit [https://doi.org/10.5281/zenodo.20237962](https://doi.org/10.5281/zenodo.20237962).
+Original AlphaFold Server output (CIF files) is in alphafold_predictions.tar.gz in the same deposit.

 ### Stage 2 — predicting properties and representatives